What to do if your gallbladder has already been removed

 What is a gallstone?

 Gallstones form when cholesterol and bile pigments become so concentrated that they form lumps inside the gallbladder.
 Eighty to eighty-five percent of all gallstones are coated with layer upon layer of waxy-looking cholesterol, although many stones are coated with both cholesterol and bile pigments.
-A few are made exclusively of yellowish green bilirubin a substance that is part of the hemoglobin in your blood.
+A few are made exclusively of yellowish-green bilirubin a substance that is part of the hemoglobin in your blood.

 What causes gallstones?

 The incidence of gallstones in the American population is high and increases with age.
 There seems to be a familial predisposition to gallstones, but it is difficult to say whether there is truly a genetic factor since most family members usually have similar dietary habits.
-Diabetics have a higher incidence of stone formation and women are more commonly affected then men and the incidence increases with pregnancy.
+Diabetics have a higher incidence of stone formation and women are more commonly affected than men and the incidence increases with pregnancy.

 As we said above, normally, the gallbladder is a storage compartment for the bile that your body needs to digest fat.
 You eat fat, the stomach sends it through to the small intestine, and your gallbladder squirts some bile onto your food to break up the fat.
 Your body then finishes its digestive process, and everything heads for the exit.
-But occasionally something breaks down during the eat-squirt-exit process and the gallbladder’s sludge like contents crystallizes.
+But occasionally something breaks down during the eat-squirt-exit process and the gallbladder’s sludge-like contents crystallizes.
 This provides the opportunity to layer thicker and thicker coats of cholesterol or bilirubin around a calcium speck, thus forming a gallstone.

 Exactly what causes this buildup of cholesterol or bilirubin on the calcium is not totally clear and there are many theories.
 Supposedly, it is from a high fat-high cholesterol diet.
 This popular belief may be far less popular and far less believable when evidence of animal experiments is presented. *